LASG clarifies clampdown on Okada

 “Lagosians are worried about the mystery of Okada; they don’t know where they come from; the riders are unknown; they don’t even have number plates.
 They don’t come for Lagos State Residents Registration LASRRA, registration, so we can’t account for them,” he said.

-Speaking further, the Commissioner described the approach to the renewed enforcement as well planned and strategic because the state expected the kind of backlash the exercise has generated but assured all that it was an experience the law enforcement agents were used to.
+Speaking further, Omotoso described the approach to the renewed enforcement as well planned and strategic because the state expected the kind of backlash the exercise has generated, but assured all that it was an experience the law enforcement agents were used to.

 On possible increase in crime rate, following the enforcement, Omotoso said “everything the law enforcement agencies need in terms of equipment, welfare and encouragement would be provided for them to step up enforcement and security of lives and property.”